MUSIC

 This is a brief introduction (approximately 1-2 minutes) to assist the audition panel to get to know the applicant.

-- What would you like to achieve by coming to Newtown High School of the Performing Arts?
+• Why do you want to come to Newtown High School of the Performing Arts?

 Record your video in a room with neutral acoustics (not a large hall or outdoors) and in neutral clear lighting.